hoangsonww/Employee-Management-Fullstack-App/README.md

 ## Containerization

-If you'd also like to containerize the project, the project also includes the `dockerfile` and `docker-compose.yaml` files for containerization.
+If you'd also like to containerize/dockerize the project, the project also includes the `dockerfile` and `docker-compose.yaml` files for containerization.
 You can build and run the application in a Docker container using the following command:

 ```bash
 docker-compose up --build